 On May 22, 1781, 49-year old Gen. George Washington and 55-year-old Gen. Jean-Baptiste Donatien de Vimeur, Comte de Rochambeau, huddled over maps inside the simple clapboard house of Joseph Webb in Wethersfield, Conn.

 Rochambeau brought with him Gen. François Jean de Beauvoir, Marquis de Chastellux, who later became a close friend of Washington.

-Rochambeau didn’t speak English, so he wrote his ideas and his requests on the left side of a piece of paper.
+The French general didn’t speak English, so he wrote his ideas and his requests on the left side of a piece of paper.
 Duportail and Chastellux helped interpret.
 The Americans discussed Rochambeau’s proposals and then Duportail wrote their responses to them on the right side of the paper.

 In 1780, Rochambeau was put in charge of the Expédition Particulière, French land forces sent to America to support the Continental Army under Washington.
 He arrived in Newport, R.I., in July 1780 with seven ships of the line, four frigates and 30-odd transports with nearly 7,000 French regulars.

-Then he sat for the next year.
+Then he sat there for the next year.